Castles Through Time

 Under the strong centralised rule of the Tudors, baronial castle-building ceased.
 But Henry VIII adopted the new artillery technology for a chain of revolutionary coastal 'gun forts' - the first co-ordinated system of national defence since Roman times.
 Built to resist threatened invasion by Catholic Spain and France, their squat, rounded form was intended to minimise the effect of incoming shot, while providing all-round fire-power from as many as 140 heavy guns, as well as smaller hand-guns for close-quarter defence.

 But fortresses still had an important role to play in the defence of the nation.
 The prospect of Dutch raids in the 1660s prompted the development of the Royal Citadel, Plymouth and impressive Tilbury Fort, and the Jacobite Risings of 1715 and 1745-6 (when Carlisle Castle was the last English stronghold ever to be besieged) provoked the reinforcement of many northern fortresses.
+Many castles slipped into decline as their owners moved into country houses, but others like Kenilworth continued to be updated where a magnificent garden was added next to the great tower.
+During the English Civil War, long abandoned castles in England and Wales were readied for war.
+Even against cannon which they were never designed to defend against many survived long sieges.
+However, many were demolished (slighted) during the conflict, like Kenilworth, Scarborough, and Helmsley, leaving them as ruined shells.
+In the 18th and 19th centuries, Romanticism appreciated the ruins for their history and beauty.

 World wars and after